GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 ## Example
 ![Logical-Internal-Exchange-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Logical-Internal-Exchange-Viewpoint-primary-example.svg)
 ## Purpose
-The Logical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the Logical System.
-Also, the delegation of System Element Interfaces to the Logical System Boundary Interfaces is covered.
+The Logical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the logical system. also, the delegation of system element interfaces to the logical system boundary interfaces is covered.
 The Logical Internal Exchange Viewpoint
-* identifies System Element Interfaces on a Logical Level
+* identifies system element interfaces on a logical level
-* states to which other system elements the interfaces are connected to
+* states to which other logical elements the interfaces are connected to
-* assigns interface specifications to interfaces
+* assigns conceptual interface definitions to interfaces
 * defines the usage of interfaces, e.g., if only a subset of the interfaces is used
-* defines the delegation of System Element Interfaces to the Logical System Boundary Interfaces
+* defines the delegation of logical system element interfaces to the logical system boundary interfaces
 ## Applicability
-The Logical Internal Exchange Viewpoint supports the "Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.4] and contributes to the preliminary interface definition and system architecture description.
+The Logical Internal Exchange Viewpoint supports the "System Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.4] and contributes to the artifacts "System Architecture Description" and "System Interface Definition".
 ## Presentation
-One or more IBDs featuring the SOI boundary, the logical elements of the SOI, the connectors for each identified SOI interface delegation to Logical SOI Elements, as well as those connectors between related interfaces of Logical SOI Elements.
-An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Elements.
+One or more IBDs featuring the SOI boundary, the logical elements of the SOI, as well as the connectors for each identified SOI interface delegation to logical SOI elements.
+An interface is a connection resource for hooking on the logical SOI elements to other logical SOI elements.
 Item flows are defined for each exchange on the identified interface.
 Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.

 ## Stakeholder